Tier I Air Quality Operating Permit

-DEQ is the state agency delegated responsibility by the U.S. Environmental Protection Agency (EPA) to issue Tier I operating permits in Idaho.
-State procedures and requirements for these permits are found in Sections 300-386 of the Rules for the Control of Air Pollution in Idaho (IDAPA 58.01.01.300-386).
+DEQ is the state agency delegated responsibility by the US Environmental Protection Agency (EPA) to issue Tier I operating permits in Idaho.
+State procedures and requirements for these permits are found in the Rules for the Control of Air Pollution in Idaho (IDAPA 58.01.01.300-386).

 A Tier I operating permit is required by the federal Clean Air Act for major sources of air pollution.
-Under federal regulations, major sources are facilities that emit:
+Under federal regulations, major sources are facilities that emit the following:

-A Tier I operating permit may be required for minor (or area) sources that are subject to:
+A Tier I operating permit may be required for minor (or area) sources that are subject to the following:

 Read these documents first to gain an understanding of the air quality permitting process:

 Evaluate your eligibility.
 Do your equipment and operations meet the requirements established in Idaho's air pollution control rules?

 If your operation meets the eligibility requirements, gather information on your facility.
 The following information is required:

 - General information about the facility, including the name of the owner and operator, a general description of the processes used and products produced by the facility where the Tier I source is located, and a general description of each process line affecting the Tier I source.

 - Specific information for each emissions unit, including quantifiable emission rates; identification and quantification of all fuels, fuel use, raw materials, production rates, and operating schedules; and identification and description of all air pollution control equipment and compliance monitoring devices or activities.
 Additional information may be required.